 - Implemented the integration of complete pick up till the delivery functionality modules.

 In this build, the smoke test will not only verify these three basic implementations but for the third implementation, a few cases will verify for complete integration too.
 It helps a lot to find out the issues that get introduced in integration and the ones that went unnoticed by the development team.

-#3) System Testing:
+#3) System Testing

 This is usually done with the help of automation tools.

-Importance in SCRUM Methodology
+Importance of SCRUM Methodology

-- Out of the fortnight sprint, halftime is allocated to the QA but at times the builds to the QA are delayed.
+- Out of the fortnight sprint, halftime is allocated to QA but at times the builds to the QA are delayed.